Monday, December 26, 2016

 We resume and drive ahead through poor farming villages, stopping on a wide dirt road.
 Getting out, I see trees on both sides.
 To one side through the greenery, is a vast lake, Kamping Poi.
 It's huge.
 Other than Tonle Sap Lake, this is the largest I've seen in Cambodia.
 But this isn’t a natural lake.
 It's a reservoir, created by the hated Khmer Rouge regime, with a very high human cost.

-The road is atop a dike, built by slave labor.
-Thousands died.
+Road atop dike built by slave labor.
+Thousands died here.

 “They build Kamping Poi by hand,” Sok tells me.
 “No machine.”
 The dike which created this reservoir, was built with slave labor between 1975 – 1978.